 5.1.1 Random Access procedure initialization

-The Random Access procedure described in this clause is initiated by a PDCCH order, by the MAC entity itself, or by RRC for the events in accordance with TS 38.300 [2].
+The Random Access procedure described in this clause is initiated by a PDCCH order, by a LTM Cell Switch Command MAC CE, by the MAC entity itself, or by RRC for the events in accordance with TS 38.300 [2].
 There is only one Random Access procedure ongoing at any point in time in a MAC entity.
 The Random Access procedure on an SCell or an LTM candidate cell shall only be initiated by a PDCCH order with ra-PreambleIndex different from 0b000000.

 6.1.3.75 LTM Cell Switch Command MAC CE